hollodk/beastprint-sdk/README.md

   Always use the legacy browser-based print behavior.
 - `strategy: 'beast'`
   Always use the BeastPrint cloud endpoint.
+- `strategy: 'printdesk'`
+  Always use the Printdesk local service integration.
 - `strategy: 'auto'` (default)
   - If valid BeastPrint configuration is present, try BeastPrint first.
   - If BeastPrint fails or config is missing, fall back to legacy printing.